 Some tablets or pills contain a combination of medicines.
 Combination products are often marketed and sold with a brand (trade) name.
 However, the individual ingredients (the individual medicines that are combined into the one tablet or pill) will all be listed in small print on the packet.
 For example, a popular painkiller has a brand name of Solpadol®.
 This contains two generic medicines - paracetamol and codeine.
 It can also be prescribed under its generic name of co-codamol.

-Doctors are encouraged to prescribe by using the generic name.
+Doctors are encouraged to prescribe by using the name of the generic medicine.
 This is because:

 - Generic medicines are often cheaper for the NHS.
 Even for medicines that you can buy, such as paracetamol, there is often a big price difference between brands.